brown145/agend/README.md

 # v0.6 urls
 1. slugs for url

+# v0.7 server function cleanup
+1. remove unused functions
+1. remove manyToMany.ts functions... move to one of the objects
+1. review for consistency in function names and arguments (get vs details) / (orgId vs organizationId)
+1. review where in schema we want orgIds (meeting? discussions? tasks?...)

 # v1.0 Workable product
+1. publish to github
 1. publish on Clerk / Convex / Vercel

 # 1.1 advanced topic / task ownership